Rolling Stocks, Personality- any relationship?

 A balanced person is an even combination of the four personality types, and uses each part of his or her personality or developed gifts to make the best of any situation.

 Each personality type can and does make a great individual investor.
 But being aware of personality ‘prints’ and combinations, we would need to consider how much risk we can manage without worrying, learn discipline of ‘managing’ to keep from doing impulsive things, use schedules and methods and commit to keeping them, budget time and money used for investing.
 Knowing who we are and where we might need work can be important in any relationship or endeavor.
-It could help determine the kind of investing best for us, and how to manage those investments. http://pro-fundity.com/risk-tolerance-quiz/
+It could help determine the kind of investing best for us, and how to manage those investments. https://pro-fundity.com/risk-tolerance-quiz/

 [contact-form][contact-field label=’Name’ type=’name’ required=’1’/][contact-field label=’Email’ type=’email’ required=’1’/][contact-field label=’Website’ type=’url’/][contact-field label=’Comment’ type=’textarea’ required=’1’/][/contact-form]